 - When bees to distance wing their flight, days are warm and skies are bright; But when their flight ends near their home, stormy weather is sure to come.

 - Fireflies in great numbers indicate fair weather.

 - When hornets build their nests near the ground, expect a cold and early winter.

 - When cicadas are heard, dry weather will follow, and frost will come in six weeks.

-This actually isn’t folklore.
-Crickets’ chirps are proven to measure temperature.
-They chirp more frequently in warm weather.
-The equation for calculating the temperature from a cricket involves counting the chirps for fourteen to fifteen seconds.
-Then, an amount is added to the count to calculate a temperature in Fahrenheit degrees.
-See more about predicting weather with cricket chirps!
+This actually isn’t folklore!
+Crickets’ chirps are proven to be a measure of temperature.
+The equation for calculating the temperature (in Fahrenheit) from cricket chirps involves counting the number of chirps in 14 seconds, then adding 40.
+The resulting number is the approximate outside temperature.
+Read more about predicting weather with cricket chirps!

-Of course, spiders are not insects (which have six legs).
-They are arthropods.
-Observe their motion and their webs closely to gauge weather.
+Observe spiders and their webs closely to gauge weather.